|Nutritional Guidelines (per serving)|

 Boil the ginger in water for at least 10 minutes.
 For a stronger and tangier tea, allow to boil for 20 minutes or more, and use more slices of ginger.

-Remove it from the heat and add the lime juice and honey (or agave nectar) to taste.
+Remove it from the heat and add the lime juice and honey (or agave nectar) to taste and enjoy your ginger tea.